tjfontaine/cloudnative/observability-and-analysis/logging/efk-stack-introduction/log-like-you-mean-it/quickstart.md

 # Log Like You Mean It!
-A Quick Start for Logging Kubernetes Applications via an EFK Stack
+A Quickstart for Logging Kubernetes Applications via an EFK Stack

 ## Overview

 Welcome to our EFK stack (Elastic Search, FluentD, Kibana) introduction series.
 This article will show you how to get up and running with EFK, quickly.

-In this quick start we will apply the theory learned in our EFK Stack blogpost to create a production-ready logging and analysis stack installed on an Oracle Container Engine for Kubernetes (OKE) cluster through the use of Elasticsearch, FluentD, and Kibana.
+In this quickstart we will apply the theory learned in our EFK Stack blogpost to create a production-ready logging and analysis stack installed on an Oracle Container Engine for Kubernetes (OKE) cluster through the use of Elasticsearch, FluentD, and Kibana.
 Check out our [EFK Stack Overview](./Readme.md) for a more in-depth explanation of how and why we are creating an EFK stack.

 ## Requirements

 You will need a Kubernetes cluster accessible via a configured kubectl command.
 We will be using an OKE cluster.
-OKE allows for Helm to be pre-installed, which enables you to skip step one of this quick start.
+OKE allows for Helm to be pre-installed, which enables you to skip step one of this quickstart.

 ## Quickstart!